Ear Hustle brings you the daily realities of life inside prison, shared by those living it, and stories from the outside, post-incarceration.

-The podcast is a partnership between Nigel Poor, a Bay Area visual artist and Earlonne Woods, formerly incarcerated at San Quentin State Prison, and was co-founded with fellow inmate Antwan Williams.
+The podcast is a partnership between Nigel Poor, a Bay Area visual artist, and Earlonne Woods, formerly incarcerated at San Quentin State Prison, and was co-founded with San Quentin resident Antwan Williams.

 Ear Hustle's distinct sound design is a team effort, from Pat Mesiti-Miller (Producer and Sound Design Support), inmates Antwan Williams and David Jassy, and others working in the media lab.

 Ear Hustle is supported by: Radiotopia's Julie Shapiro (Executive Producer), Curtis Fox (Senior Producer), Rahsaan “New York” Thomas (Producer), Bruce Wallace (Producer), John “Yahya” Johnson (Producer) and Erin Wade (Digital Producer).

 Two weeks between episodes is an eternity!
 Why does it take so long?

 . . .

 We appreciate listeners wanting to hear more episodes more often, but please keep in mind that producing a podcast from inside a prison (without internet or phone access) takes much more time than producing one on the outside.
 This has been a learning process for all involved, and while our systems are improving, it’s still a ton of work to get each episode publish-ready.

 Is Ear Hustle censored by San Quentin State Prison (SQSP) authorities?

 Every Ear Hustle episode is approved by prison administration as a matter of policy concerning outgoing media of any form from San Quentin.
 The administration has shown great support for Ear Hustle, and we see no indication that they will make it difficult for us to pursue the podcast we’ve outlined from the start, sharing stories about the day to day life in prison.
 We are not concerned about this need for approval compromising the content or integrity of the show.